PennyLaneAI/pennylane/doc/concepts/concept_embeddings.rst

 Quantum embeddings
 ===================

 A *Quantum Embedding* represents classical data as quantum states in a Hilbert space via a *quantum feature map*.
-An embedding takes a classical datapoint :math:`x` and translates it into a set of gate parameters in a quantum circuit, creating a quantum state :math:`| \psi_x \rangle`.
+It takes a classical datapoint :math:`x` and translates it into a set of gate parameters in a quantum circuit, creating a quantum state :math:`| \psi_x \rangle`.
 This process is a crucial part of designing quantum algorithms and affects their computational power—for more details, see :cite:`schuld2018supervised` and :cite:`schuld2018quantum`.

 Let's consider classical input data consisting of :math:`M` examples, with :math:`N` features each,